1Malaysia: Criticism of poor public services

 Various 1Malaysia initiatives have faced criticism over the years.
 The 1Malaysia clinics were particularly criticised for their lack of equipment, poor-quality medications, unqualified staff, and reports of unprofessional behaviour by nursing personnel towards patients.
-Similarly the 1Malaysia Village Without Connections program (Kampung Tanpa Wayar) was heavily criticised by the rural community for its frequent malfunctions and slow Wi-Fi services, with many labelling the project a "failure."
+Similarly the 1Malaysia Wireless Village was heavily criticised by the rural community for its frequent malfunctions and slow Wi-Fi services, with many labelling the project a "failure."

 The 1Malaysia email initiative also drew public backlash, especially from the opposition Pakatan Rakyat, due to concerns about the substantial spending involved and Tricubes financial difficulties.
 In response to public outcry, Prime Minister Najib Razak clarified that it was a private-sector initiative and that the acceptance of email accounts was voluntary.
 Protests were organised on Facebook, and the initiative was parodied on a website.

 1Malaysia Development Berhad company faced multiple controversies, including the purchase of overpriced land from Tadmax Resources, a company linked to the Port Klang Free Zone scandal, and its involvement in the 1Malaysia Development Berhad scandal.

-KR1M (Kedai Rakyat 1Malaysia) also faced significant criticism.
+KR1M also faced significant criticism.
 Complaints were raised about the pricing of groceries, with many customers noting that items were more expensive than those sold by other supermarkets.
 In addition, there were allegations of poor product quality, particularly regarding children’s milk formula, fresh milk, condensed milk, sweetened condensed creamer, oyster sauce, fruit jam, and other products.
 In response, KR1M conducted periodic laboratory tests on their products to address these concerns.